-module Channel:sig
+module Channel:sig..end

-typedescr =
+typedescr =Unix.file_descr

-[ `InChannel of Pervasives.in_channel | `OutChannel of Pervasives.out_channel ]
+typeany_channel =[ `InChannel of Pervasives.in_channel | `OutChannel of Pervasives.out_channel ]

-[ `InChannel of Pervasives.in_channel
+Channel.open_command, and Channel.open_program.typegen_in_channel =[ `InChannel of Pervasives.in_channel

 | `InDescr of descr